 A: A Neonatologist sees your baby every day.
 There is always a doctor available taking care of your baby and addressing all of your baby's needs, 24 hours a day, 7 days a week, while your baby is in one of our three NICU locations.

 Q: Why does my baby need to receive vaccinations?

-A: Immunizations are a series of shots given to children at different ages to help ward off serious, and potentially fatal, childhood diseases.
-Making sure your baby receives immunizations when scheduled is the best way to help protect them from potentially fatal diseases.
+A: Immunizations are a series of shots given to children at different ages to help ward off serious and potentially fatal childhood diseases.
+Making sure your baby receives immunizations when scheduled is the best way to help protect him or her from potentially fatal diseases.
 According to the American Academy of Pediatrics, vaccinations have reduced the number of infections from vaccine-preventable diseases by more than 90%.
-If you're apprehensive about vaccinations, please do not hesitate to discuss this with your doctor.
+If you are apprehensive about vaccinations, please do not hesitate to discuss this with your doctor.